agile-lab-dev/witboost-mwaa-workload-template/README.md

 ### Component Testing

-To verify the component before deploying it along with the Data Product, the component needs to be tested against a CUE Policy defined for an [Airflow Workload](./policies/airflow.cue).
+To verify the component before deploying it along with the Data Product, the component needs to be tested against a CUE Policy defined for a [Airflow Workload](./policies/airflow.cue).
 This policy needs to be defined inside the **Governance** section of the Witboost Platform.

 For more information, please refer to the [official documentation](https://docs.witboost.agilelab.it/docs/p1_user/p5_managing_policies/p5_1_overview).